Background pattern

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
-Do not store at a temperature above 25°C.
+Keep this medicine out of the sight and reach of children.
+Do not store above 25°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
-Do not use the packaging after 8 weeks of the first opening.
+Do not use this medicine after the expiry date stated on the packaging after EXP.
+The expiry date is the last day of the month indicated.
+Do not use the packaging after 8 weeks of first opening.

 Composition of Timabak

-• The active ingredient is timolol (as maleate).
+• The active substance is timolol (as maleate).
 Each milliliter of solution contains 2.5 mg of timolol.

-The product is an colorless, transparent, and preservative-free solution.
+The product is a colorless, transparent, and preservative-free solution.

-It is presented in a multidose container of 5 ml.
+It is presented in a 5 ml multidose packaging.

-The Timabak eye drop packaging incorporates a new technology for the sterile supply of the product, which is called the ABAK system.
+The Timabak eye drop packaging incorporates a new technology for the sterile supply of the product, called the ABAK system.

 08008 - Barcelona